 When my oldest daughter was in grade school she would do projects.
 We would go look at all of the work by her classmates.
 You could tell that the parents did the majority of them.

-Gizmo Cat 17 days ago
+Gizmo Cat about 2 months ago

 From Lynn’s Comments: One of the funniest projects my daughter was asked to participate in was a vegetable art show.
 What you see in this drawing cannot compare with the wonderful “sculptures” her grade 3 class made.
 As a cartoonist, I had the best time just wandering around the exhibits.
 I couldn’t laugh out loud, but my smile must have been audible!